2.5 Critical Basics

 A five-minute review on site is worth hours of recovery work at the office.
 Before packing up after any scan session, confirm each of the following.

-• If RTK was used, the session included more than 100 valid RTK-fixed points and more than 10 meters of movement while fixed, LixelStudio requires both to apply the coordinate transformation
+- If RTK was used, the session included more than 100 valid RTK-fixed points and more than 10 m (33 ft) of movement while in Fixed status.
+LixelStudio requires both conditions to apply the coordinate transformation

-• If GCPs were used, the names logged during the scan match your coordinate file
+- If GCPs were used, the names logged during the scan match your coordinate file exactly, including capitalization

 Foundations complete.
 Module 3 covers field technique in depth: route planning, movement fundamentals, challenging environments, and coverage strategy for every project type.